Tenjin25/MarginofVictory/README.md

 ## Citations and References

-- Industry-standard race rating thresholds: [Cook Political Report](https://www.cookpolitical.com/)
+- Industry-standard race rating thresholds: [Cook Political Report](https://www.cookpolitical.com/), [Sabato's Crystal Ball (UVA Center for Politics)](https://centerforpolitics.org/crystalball/), [FiveThirtyEight (now part of Cook Political Report)](https://fivethirtyeight.com/)
 - Real-world election data: [Ballotpedia](https://ballotpedia.org/)
 - Java documentation: [Oracle Java SE Docs](https://docs.oracle.com/en/java/)

-### Additional Political Analysis Standards
+---

-1. **Sabato's Crystal Ball (UVA Center for Politics)**: Electoral analysis framework
+## Attribution and AI Assistance Note

-2. **FiveThirtyEight**: Statistical modeling and election forecasting
+Some portions of this project, including formatting, data consistency checks, and calculation logic, were assisted by GitHub Copilot (AI).
+All research, data selection, narrative analysis, and conclusions are original work by Shamar Davis.
+The AI was used as a tool to enhance clarity, accuracy, and professional presentation, but the core analysis and interpretation reflect the author's own research and perspective.

 ---

 **Copyright (c) 2025 Shamar Davis.